FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/Import RAS Channel.rst

 .. image:: ../img/Buttons/ras.png

-1. Click the Import RAS Geometry icon to import channel data from a GeoRAS project.
+1. Click the Import RAS Geometry button to import channel data from a GeoRAS project.

 2. The tool will import